buildit/fee-pair-programming-exercise/README.md

 Candidates will be leading a code pair interview with BuildIt devs on-site to complete the following.

 1. Display an index page with all of the questions
-1. Display a page with a single question and corresponding answers
+1. Clicking a question routes to a page with a corresponding answer form
 1. Submitting a correct answer displays a success message
-1. Submitting an incorrect answer displays an error
+1. Submitting an incorrect answer displays an error message
 1. Submit your finalized code to version control

 You're allowed to use search engines and tools such as Stackoverflow during the coding exercise.
 The goal here is to demonstrate how you work on a project.